 The costs of a bad hire go far beyond finances.
+Considering attitude when hiring someone will ensure that you make the right recruiting decisions!

 Bad hiring decisions cost you